 We climbed up out of Cambulo using all the native chicken energy we could muster up.
 The ‘lower’ trail that we wanted to take was closed due to dynamite blasting occurring high above the trail where a new road was being built.
 Therefore we had to hike up to the new road and follow that for a bit and then come back down.

 The good thing about the climb was that the views were spectacular as we looked down on our disappearing tiny village of Cambulo.
-However what goes up must come down (as a side note – this turned out to the be theme of the day).
+However, what goes up must come down (as a side note – this turned out to the be the theme of the day).

 I looked at the scrappy, hand-written sign that said “This Waw Batad” with an arrow pointing down and let out a big sigh.
 The ‘waw’ down was steep and ominous looking, so I let Karina and Rowan go first and I slowly followed them careful of every step on the loose dirt.

 I must admit, I was skeptical about the Tappia waterfall; I’ve seen many waterfalls and have been rarely impressed.
-Maybe my skepticism also came from the fact that the hike was a yet another long hike down steep rocks…it better be good I kept thinking.
+Maybe my skepticism also came from the fact that this was yet another long hike down steep rocks…it better be good I kept thinking.

 Luckily I was pleasantly surprised as the waterfall was this little paradise of white spray enclosed by a rocky cliff.
 It actually looked unreal it was so peaceful.
 I dipped my toes in and enjoyed the clear cool water up to my knees while Rowan took the opportunity to dive in and take a swim.

 After the waterfall, we started climbing again.
 Karina actually ran up the stairs pleasantly reminding me of what it was to be young with no fear.
 We finally arrived in the small village of Batad